matttm/reddit-clone-backend/README.md

 ## Description

 This is the new backend for my reddit-clone-backend written in Go.
+The original backend can be found in matttm/reddit-clone.
+The development of that though has ceased, being replaced by this.

 ## Getting Started